HMS Sylvia (1897): World War I

+Sylvia was still listed as being attached to the Grand Fleet in January 1918, but by February had transferred to the Firth of Forth, in what became known as the Methil Convoy Flotilla.
+By May that year, Sylvia had moved again, rejoining the 7th Destroyer Flotilla based on the Humber.
+She remained part of the 7th Flotilla at the end of the First World War.

-In 1919 she was paid off and laid-up in reserve awaiting disposal.
+By March 1919 Sylvia was paid off and laid-up in reserve at the Humber awaiting disposal.
 HMS Sylvia was sold on 23 July 1919 to Thos.
 W. Ward of Sheffield for breaking at New Holland, Lincolnshire on the Humber Estuary.